mutoo/axidraw-web/README.md

 This is required even you are running it locally.
 This command will generate a `CA.pem` and `localhost.crt` in the `server/cert` folder.

-Please import the `CA.pem` to your system (Keychain on macOS or browser trust list).
+Please import the `CA.pem` to your system or browser and trust it for Secure Sockets Layer (SSL).

 The local server will use the `localhost.crt` and `localhost.key` to host the website at: